Access Tokens and Other Square Credentials

 Get a personal access token

-Each application you create in the Developer Dashboard provides a personal access token for production use and a separate Sandbox access token for testing in the Square Sandbox environment.
+Each application you create in the Developer Console provides a personal access token for testing in the production environment and a separate Sandbox access token for testing in the Square Sandbox.
 These tokens grant full access to the resources in your own Square account.

+1. Sign in to the Developer Console and open an application.
 If needed, follow the steps in Get Started to create a Square account and an application.
-If you already have a Square account, you can create an application on the Applications page in the Developer Dashboard.

 2. In the left pane, choose Credentials.

-4. In the Production Access token or Sandbox Access token box, choose Show, and then copy your token.
+2. In the Production Access token box, choose Show and copy your token.

-The following animation shows how to copy your Sandbox access token from the Developer Dashboard in Sandbox mode.
+The following animation shows how to copy your Sandbox access token from the Credentials page in Sandbox mode.

 An animation showing the process for getting the Sandbox access token from the Developer Dashboard.